 Best Practices for Testing Zearalenone

-Zearalenone has been identified as one of three significant mycotoxins to be on the lookout for during the 2022 harvest.
+Zearalenone has been identified as one of three significant mycotoxins to be on the lookout for during harvest season.
 Zearalenone, along with Aflatoxin and Deoxynivalenol (DON), has been found to have a higher prevalence of being above action limits.
 So how do we ensure it does not enter the food supply chain?
 The best practice is to test commodities multiple times at various stages before direct use and not rely on risk-based testing.

 What is Zearalenone

 Zearalenone is an estrogenic mycotoxin in that it mimics estrogen, an essential hormone in reproduction.
 Zearalenone binds to the same receptors as the natural hormone estrogen, thus blocking it, causing increased estrogenic activity, which adversely affects reproduction through symptoms such as increased infertility, lowered embryo survival, and the attrition of testosterone in young male animals.

 The number one contributor affecting pig reproduction is Zearalenone.
 It is also directly linked to hormonal misbalance and numerous reproductive diseases in swine, cows, and chickens.
 In humans, the xenoestrogen effect causes hypoestrogenism, leading to estrogen-related diseases like prostate, ovarian, cervical, and breast cancers.